HSF/hsf.github.io/_gsocproposals/2020/proposal_IRIS-HEPhist.md

 histogramming; a majority of HEP analysis is heavily reliant on histograms.
 To this end, a new Python package was introduced for histogramming in Scikit-HEP, boost-histogram, developed in close collaboration with the author of the Boost C++ libraries' Histogram package.
-It is intended, however, to be a core package for histogramming, with no dependencies, much like Numpy is for data structures.
+This package is intended to be a core package for histogramming with no dependencies, much like Numpy is for data structures.

 Scikit-HEP developers are preparing an implementation of an analyst friendly